raznem/parsera/README.md

 # 📦 Parsera
-Lightweight library for scraping web-sites with LLMs.
+Lightweight Python library for scraping websites with LLMs.
 You can test it on [Parsera website](https://parsera.org).

 ## Why Parsera?